Black Land Ownership

 What we will do with the land/property...

 This property will be the Black Land Ownership Eco Hub.
 We will offer programming such as: conferences, workshops, seminars, outdoor immersion, yoga retreats, field trips for youth and other gatherings.
 The Eco Hub will be an arts driven, sustainability oriented, education center; geared around anti-racist and anti-colonialist theory.
-One rooted in Pan-African philosophy and indigenous health practices.
+One rooted in Pan-African philosophy and indigenous knowledge systems.

 Ideas we are considering: